moabualruz/ricecoder/crates/ricecoder-generation/README.md

 # ricecoder-generation

-Code generation engine with template support
+**Purpose**: Code generation engine with template support, AI enhancement, and validation for automated code creation in RiceCoder

 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
+- **Template-Based Generation**: Flexible template system for code generation with variable substitution
+- **AI-Enhanced Generation**: Integration with AI providers for intelligent code suggestions and improvements
+- **Multi-Language Support**: Code generation for Rust, TypeScript, Python, Go, and other languages
+- **Validation Framework**: Built-in validation to ensure generated code correctness and style compliance
+- **Context-Aware Generation**: Generation that adapts to project structure and existing codebase patterns

 ## Installation